engerlab/HNC_Reports_Agents/README.md

 ## Create virtual environment for this
 `python3 -m venv env`
 `source env/bin/activate`
+or
+`conda activate segment2`
-`pip install langchain chromadb openai google-generative-ai tqdm pandas` Add other necessary installations based on your models and embeddings
+`conda install langchain chromadb openai google-generative-ai tqdm pandas` Add other necessary installations based on your models and embeddings